 At the top station, an illuminated tunnel carved through the ancient blue ice of the glacier leads to the Glacier Cave, while for the more actively-minded, there are various hiking trails that start at the end at the Trübsee cable car station.

-If that’s not enough, the Titlis Cliff Walk, which opened in December 2012, boasts the highest suspension bridge in Europe.
+If that’s not enough, the Titlis Cliff Walk boasts the highest suspension bridge in Europe.

-During the summer months, it’s possible to rent a row boat and explore Trübsee lake at a relaxed pace, or discover the area rather more quickly attached to the Trübsee Flyer zipline.
+During the summer months, it’s possible to rent a row boat and explore Trübsee lake at a relaxed pace, or zoom across the sky attached to the Trübsee Flyer zipline.

 Opting to make the journey from Lucerne to Mount Titlis also gives visitors the chance to get a bird’s eye view of the mountain’s glacier – the region’s only accessible glacier – from the Ice Flyer chairlift.